 Car Insurance Policies Explained

 First and foremost, it’s important to understand what auto insurance entails.
 The purpose of a car insurance policy is to allow you to drive legally while protecting you and your passengers in the event of an accident.
 Basically, car insurance is a contract between you and the insurance company.
-If you are current on your premiums, the insurance company should pay for losses up to the limits on your policy.
+If you are paying your premiums, the insurance company should pay for losses up to the limits on your policy.

 Virtually every state, except for New Hampshire, requires motorists to purchase minimum levels of car insurance to operate their vehicles.
 That said, New Hampshire still requires the at-fault driver to pay the expenses relating to bodily injury or property damage.
 Failure to pay those costs means their license is suspended.
-Therefore, purchasing an auto insurance policy is a good idea, regardless of where you reside.
+Therefore, purchasing an auto insurance policy is a good idea, regardless of where you live.

-Depending on your policy and level of coverage, car insurance can also help pay your billsif you are hit by an uninsured or underinsured motorist or if you are the victim of a hit-and-run accident.
+Depending on your policy and level of coverage, car insurance can also help pay your bills if you are hit by an uninsured or underinsured motorist or if you are the victim of a hit-and-run accident.
 Even if your state does not require this coverage, consider purchasing it.
 Otherwise, getting into a collision with an underinsured or uninsured motorist could cost you a lot of money out of pocket.

 If possible, purchase more than the minimum mandated coverage amount.
 The minimal amounts may not cover the costs of a serious accident if you are at fault.
-Should you not have enough insurance coverage, a car accident victim could file a personal injury lawsuit, putting other assets you have are at risk.
+Should you not have enough insurance coverage, a car accident victim could file a personal injury lawsuit, putting other assets you have at risk.

 Your car insurance policy likely consists of three basic types of coverage:

 - Medical: Covers costs of treating anyone injured in an accident when the driver is at fault.